 Resources

-Applicants that have been non-practicing for a period of two (2) or more years or have had their practice permit cancelled:
+Applicants that have had their practice permit cancelled:

-Canadian applicants who are not registered in another jurisdiction and have passed the Pan-Canadian Acupuncturist Examination:
+Canadian applicants who are not registered in another jurisdiction:

 If you are a current registrant in BC, Newfoundland, Ontario, or Quebec, you can apply to be a registrant in Alberta under Alberta’s Labour Mobility Act (LMA).